fjahr/lightning-mw/05-onchain.md

 revocation private key, the funding transaction output is *resolved*.

 A local node:
-  - MUST NOT broadcast a commitment transaction for which *it* has exposed the `per_commitment_secret`.
   - MAY take no action regarding the _local node's main output_.
     - Note: this output is considered *resolved* by the commitment transaction itself.
-  - MUST *resolve* the _remote node's main output_ by spending it using the revocation private key.
+  - MUST *resolve* the _remote node's main output_ by spending it using the revocation transaction with the revocation hash.
   - MUST *resolve* the _local node's offered HTLCs_ in one of three ways:
-    * spend the *commitment tx* using the payment revocation private key.
+    * spend the *commitment tx* using the payment revocation hash.
     * spend the *commitment tx* using the payment preimage (if known).
     * spend the *HTLC-timeout tx*, if the remote node has published it.
   - MUST *resolve* the _remote node's offered HTLCs_ in one of two ways:
-    * spend the *commitment tx* using the payment revocation key.
+    * spend the *commitment tx* using the payment revocation hash.
     * spend the *commitment tx* once the HTLC timeout has passed.
-  - MUST *resolve* the _remote node's HTLC-timeout transaction_ by spending it using the revocation private key.
+  - MUST *resolve* the _remote node's HTLC-timeout transaction_ by spending it using the revocation hash.
-  - MUST *resolve* the _remote node's HTLC-success transaction_ by spending it using the revocation private key.
+  - MUST *resolve* the _remote node's HTLC-success transaction_ by spending it using the revocation hash.
-  - SHOULD extract the payment preimage from the transaction input witness, if it's not already known.
   - MAY use a single transaction to *resolve* all the outputs.
   - MUST handle its transactions being invalidated by HTLC transactions.